 Mystical and spiritual, chaotic and confounding, India is a land rich in contrasts.
-Join us to explore northern India’s multifaceted culture, history, and traditions as we travel through the classic Golden Triangle and east to Varanasi.
+Explore northern India’s multifaceted culture, history, and traditions as you travel through the classic Golden Triangle and east to Varanasi.

 Depart the U.S. for Delhi on individual flights.
 Upon arrival late in the evening, transfer to your hotel.

 Built by a succession of empires, Delhi is comprised of many cities.
 Explore both Old and New Delhi beginning with an afternoon tour of the 16th-century Tomb of Humayun, Qutab Minar, and India Gate.
 The next day your exploration of Old Delhi begins at the Gandhi Memorial and continues with many highlights, including Lal Qila, the Red Fort complex of palaces where we stop for photos; Jama Masjid, India's largest mosque dating to 1656; a rickshaw ride through Chandi Chowk market; a Sikh temple; and a tour of the National Museum.
 (2B,2D)

 Travel by coach to the "pink city" of Jaipur, one of the great cities of the Rajput, with historic forts, palaces, and gardens.
 Upon arrival late in the afternoon, settle into your hotel, once a Maharajah's palace.
 (B,L,D)

 Explore the city's rich history beginning with the stunning Hawa Mahal, or "Palace of the Winds", an elaborate facade of carved pink sandstone.
 Tour the famous Amber Fort, a Rajput capital from 1037 to 1728 and considered the pinnacle of Rajput architecture.
 Visit an open-air observatory, then view some of the Maharajah's magnificent art collections at the City Palace Museum.
 (B,L)

 Day 7 — Jaipur and Sanganer